alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide
-  :deck => "anti_social_media",
-  :slide => 4,
+  slide_image2
+  filename="slide4.png"
-  :alt => "A cheque book."
+  alt="A cheque book."
+  caption="Image credit: A cheque book.
+Made by [The Clear Communication People](https://www.flickr.com/photos/easy-pics/8138517266/), used under CC BY-NC-ND."
 %}
-  Image credit: A cheque book.
-  Made by [The Clear Communication People](https://www.flickr.com/photos/easy-pics/8138517266/), used under CC BY-NC-ND.
-{% endslide %}

 A [tweet from a friend][drmaciver] got me thinking about cheques recently, and ways to pay.
 The Internet has changed finance -- today, we have all sorts of ways to send money to each other.